EFFECTIVE RECLAMATION AND PRODUCTIVE POST-CLOSURE LANDSCAPES

 Before any ground is disturbed, mining companies must ensure that adequate funds are available to complete reclamation and remediation of exploration and mining sites.
-In Montana this process takes the form of bonds, sureties, cash or other financial instruments held by the Montana Department of Environmental Quality (MDEQ), the U.S. Bureau of Land Management (BLM), and/or the U.S. Forest Service.
+In Montana this process takes the form of bonds, sureties, cash, or other financial instruments held by the Montana Department of Environmental Quality (MDEQ), and through Memorandums of Understanding, the U.S. Bureau of Land Management (BLM), and/or the U.S. Forest Service.
 This provides assurance to the public that, should a company be unable to fulfill the activities required for reclamation and closure of a mine, funds are available to regulatory agencies to complete these tasks.
-Bond amounts are determined through development of comprehensive reclamation plans that detail the engineering, construction and environmental costs required to physically and chemically stabilize and reclaim areas disturbed by mining.
+Bond amounts are determined through development of comprehensive reclamation plans that detail the engineering, construction and environmental costs required to stabilize and reclaim areas disturbed by mining physically and chemically.
 Reclamation plans and cost estimates are prepared following detailed state and federal regulatory guidelines and must be approved by these agencies and posted prior to project approval.

-MMA’s Environmental Committee helps our members keep abreast of new developments in state and federal environmental regulations, and provides a channel for members to provide input on these developments to the appropriate authorities.
-Recent activities for the environmental committee have included:
+MMA helps our members keep abreast of new developments in state and federal environmental regulations and provides a channel for members to provide input on these developments to the appropriate authorities.

 The Montana Metal Mine Reclamation Act requires mining companies to return mine impacted lands to a stable and usable landform.
 Mines plan for posting land uses that vary from industrial uses to agricultural uses to recreational uses.
 Many mines chose a reclamation strategy that returns and enhances the land for wildlife uses.
 For larger mines, it is very common to have multiple uses within any given mine site.